kushalpandya/Petrichor/README.md

 - Open the `.dmg` and drag the app icon into the Applications folder.
 - In Applications, right-click **Petrichor > Open**.

-#### Troubleshooting

-If you're unable to the app, that is because app is not notarized using paid Apple developer account, you can still run it by bypassing Gatekeeper once;

-- Right-clicking `.dmg` and selecting Open, same step for app itself once moved to Applications folder.
-  - If you're unable to open the dmg file, run `xattr -cr ~/path/to/Petrichor-<version>-Universal.dmg` (replace with actual file name and path).
-- If that too doesn't work, do `xattr -dr com.apple.quarantine /Applications/Petrichor.app`.

 ### 📷 Screenshots

 <div align="center">